Skip to Content

 dog pancreas

-Acute vs chronic pancreatitis.
+Acute vs chronic pancreatitis

 Acute pancreatitis is when the pancreas becomes inflamed suddenly and it is often more severe than chronic pancreatitis

-Chronic pancreatitis is when the pancreas is mildly inflamed for long periods of time.
+Chronic pancreatitis is when the pancreas is mildly inflamed for long periods.

 illustration of the gaster, pancreas and pancreatitis